 We outline what business owners can do before the end of the UK tax year to make the most of the available allowances and reliefs open to them.

 If you are a shareholder director, excess profits may be paid out as a dividend or a bonus.
-Bonuses are taxed at your marginal rate of tax, and will attract both employee and employer NICs, which will also increase from 6 April 2022 as part of the new Health and Social Care Levy, mentioned here.
+Bonuses are taxed at your marginal rate of tax, and will attract both employee and employer NICs.
 However, these will be deductible for corporation tax purposes.

-Losses made by an unincorporated business in the accounting period ending in the 2021-22 tax year can be offset against your other income of that year and/or the previous three years (a temporary extension of two years to the usual 12-month period) subject to a maximum of £50,000 or 25% of your total income for the year, whichever is greater.
-The amount of trading losses that can be carried back to the preceding year remains unlimited but the total amount that can be carried back by a taxpayer to the extended period will be capped at £2 million.
+Losses made by an unincorporated business in the accounting period ending in the 2022-23 tax year can be offset against your other income of that year and/or the previous 12 months subject to a maximum of £50,000 or 25% of your total income for the year, whichever is greater.

 Unused losses can be carried forward against future profits of the same trade with no limit.